You enter a dimly lit tent and take a seat across a wrinkled, mysterious-looking gypsy lady.

 In humans and mammals, energetic communication is received through the nervous system, and is particularly sensitive to changes in the Earth’s magnetic field (geomagnetic activity).

-As an example of the precognition definition, some people (and animals like cats and birds) are able to predict or intuit earthquakes.
+As an example of the precognition definition, some people (and animals) are able to predict or intuit earthquakes.

 They receive these changes in geomagnetism, without consciously processing the information, and produce an unexplainable feeling about an impending earthquake.

 Another example of energetic communication is the intuitive feeling of being stared at.

 3. Nonlocal Intuition

 Nonlocal intuition, or nonlocal communication, is perhaps the most complex and mystifying of all.

 How can siblings immediately tell when something happens to the other despite being across the country?
 How do parents have a similar precognitive sense with their children?

 The answer lies in the fundamental structure of the universe — the interconnectedness of everything, across time and space.

 Quantum mechanics has observed the phenomenon of nonlocal communication (communication without regard to time or space).
 Essentially, nonlocal communication is quantum entanglement on a level of consciousness.